 - Two large bars of milk chocolate (200g or 7 oz.)

-- Filling for our your cake, like whip cream, butter cream, marmalade
+- Filling for our your cake, such as whipped up whip cream, prepared butter cream, marmalade.

 - Three 5-packs Kit kat